monarch-initiative/gpsea/docs/user-guide/predicates.rst

 and it is predicted to introduce a premature termination codon to the MANE transcript:

->>> from genophenocorr.model import VariantEffect
+>>> from gpsea.model import VariantEffect
 >>> nonsense = VariantPredicates.variant_effect(VariantEffect.STOP_GAINED, tx_id=ankrd11_mane_tx_id)
 >>> nonsense.test(variant)
 True

-See :class:`~genophenocorr.analysis.predicate.genotype.VariantPredicates`
+See :class:`~gpsea.analysis.predicate.genotype.VariantPredicates`
 for more info on the predicates available off the shelf.